scottstanfield/newmac/readme.md

 Preferences panel (didn't know you could do that with a keyboard shortcut huh?), and type Sharing.
 Enter your new Computer Name here.

-2. Keyboard Shortcut
+Keyboard Shortcut
 --------------------

 Setup option-command-, as a shortcut to launch System Preferences, since you'll be doing it a lot in the future: http://goo.gl/CvElA

-3. Desktop
+Desktop
 ----------

 * Check for updates
+* Map CAPSLOCK to CTRL
 * Turn off Scroll direction:natural
 * Dock on the left, remove unused icons
 * Tweak keyboard repeat rate (key repeat=fast, delay=short)
 * Turn on Firewall (Security & Preferences)

-4. Chrome
+Chrome
 ---------

-Baller way to install:
+Yes, you can install Chrome from command line.

     $ mkdir ~/tmp && cd tmp
     $ curl -O https://dl.google.com/chrome/mac/stable/GGRM/googlechrome.dmg